jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The End

 I want to write dialogues like Plato's.
-I'd love to write ones of Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic and dark majic.
+I'd love to write ones with many Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic and dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform us into the Internet Age with all the heroic drive our problems deman.
+I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform us into the Internet Age with heroic drive.
 Imagine it like Linus Tech Tips on steroids.
-Because today's "geeks" are really majicians in waiting.
-Waiting to attach roofers with drones, cleanerst with IR cameras, craftsman with 3D printers.
-Majicians make modern cyborg-makers, bring on the era of mass-collarboration.
+Today's "geeks" are really majicians in waiting.
+Waiting to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
+Majicians make modern cyborgs and bring on the era of mass-collarboration that will find which digital tools best solve our many problems.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
-_An ideallized era of mass collaboration.
+_An ideallized view of mass collaboration.
 No antagonists or extras, just protagonists and player gods._

 But I can't think for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked are you happy?
-Now you have to ask "Am I going to do something about it?"
+Now you have to ask your own question "Am I going to do something about it?"

 On the surface we have flashy products, full employment, and stable politics.
-On the inside, our middle-class deals with stagnate wages, crushing debts, antisocial behavior, political hatred, and climate change.
+On the inside, our middle-class deals with stagnate wages, crushing debts, failing infrastruture, huge red-tape, antisocial behavior, political hatred, and climate change.
 Are you going to do something about it?

 Antagonists will never stop.
 Open-source protagonists have given you the tools.
 I personally just want to live in a place were life prospers.
 That's why I pray you decide to play the game, like our ancestors did for us so many times.

-Now it's our turn.
-Our unhappiness is a big huge sign.
+Our unhappiness is a fire alarm.
 We must upgrade to the Internet Age and embrace the era of mass-collaboration.
 To do that, we need Techvolution, a new philosophy that gives the right, and duty, to frontline people to use digital tools to solve their real-life problems.

-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, eight different bosses, car traffic, endless red-tape...
+Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, car traffic, endless red-tape...
 Do you see the Industrial Age?
 Are you willing to ignore dark majic, the Death Star, drop the tools of 1969 cyborg, and become a proud Internet Age cyborg?

 Or do you want to return to the comfort and safety of being a 1969, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?